Places to see in Limerick Ireland

 Source: www.limerick.ie

-Sarsfield Bridge in Limerick's River
+Visit Sarsfield Bridge

 Image by Tania Dimas from Pixabay

-The Sarsfield bridge was opened as Wellesley Bridge on 5 August 1835.
+The Sarsfield Bridge was opened as Wellesley Bridge on 5 August 1835.
 Has been 11 years of construction to have now this bridge.
 It was a particularly important development for the city because it allowed expansion to the northern shore of the river.
+The bridge consists of five large elliptical arches with an open balustrade.
+This bridge is considered as one of the most historical places to see in Limerick.

 • King John’s Castle